jschuur/chatgpt-repl/README.md

 ## Usage

 Get an [OpenAI API key](https://platform.openai.com/account/api-keys).
 Run `chatgpt-repl`.
 Provided API key when asked.
 Enter a ChatGPT prompt ('Should Pluto be a planet?').
-Hit Ctrl-C or enter `!exit` to end the session when sufficiently filled with knowledge.
+Hit Ctrl-C or enter `.exit` to end the session when sufficiently filled with knowledge.

 Use the up/down arrows to access previously entered prompts or [commands](#commands).